 One of the ways we turned our loss into a positive is by thanking our little Angel for his watchful eye.
 Our entire family believes in Angels and that is such a gift.
 When we are blessed, we all say a thank you to our sweet Jaxon.

 We were completely unprepared for losing our son.
-We had our suitcases packed and truly thought we were bringing him home that day.
-In our young naïve state we never imagined we could be part of the 1% of people who lose a child to a stillbirth.
+We had our suitcases packed and honestly thought we were bringing him home that day.
+In our young naïve state, we never imagined we could be part of the 1% of people who lose a child to a stillbirth.

 Losing a baby was hard for the people around us, too.
 No one really knows what to say.
 When we ran into friends and acquaintances that we didn’t see that often they naturally assumed he was just at home or with someone else.

 And then we’d have to tell them he died.
 Most people would not know what to say and by no fault of their own would say something that would hurt me to my core.
 This was one of them.
 If you have a friend or family member who lost their baby these are things to never say to them.

 Husbands grieve too so make sure they get what they need to cope; it may be quite different than what a mother needs.
 When we found out Jaxon had passed away we had our oldest son at the hospital with us.
 Again, we were thinking he was going to welcome his younger brother into the world that day.

 While my husband took Cal to be with a friend so we could go into delivery a wonderful hospital staff member kept pacing around me.
 I don’t do well with beating around the bush and I could tell she had something to say to me.

 But she also knew that our life had been turned upside down less than an hour ago.
 So I just told her to tell me whatever it was she had to say.